WeiB Schwarz Comprehensive Manual (Version 1.88, revised 1/29/2018)

 9.4 Loss determination process

-9.4.1 At the start of a rule processing, whenever a player meets either of the loss condition below, then all players that are meeting a loss condition lose.
+9.4.1 At the start of a rule process, whenever a player meets either of the loss condition below, then all players that are meeting a loss condition lose.
 This is a check type process.

 188.8.131.52 Whenever a player has 4+ cards in their Level Zone, they meet a loss condition.